 Museo Regionale information

-Messina's considerable art collection is held here.
-The most famous work is the San Gregorio (St Gregory) polyptych by local boy Antonello da Messina (1430–79).
+Set for expansion in late 2016, Museo Regionale houses a considerable art collection.
+Top billing goes to the San Gregorio (St Gregory) polyptych by local boy Antonello da Messina (1430–79).
 Although in pretty shabby condition, its five panels are wonderfully figurative.
-There are also two splendid works by Caravaggio (1571–1610): L'Adorazione dei pastori (Adoration of the Shepherds) and Risurrezione di Lazzaro (Resurrection of Lazarus).
+Scan the walls for da Messina's Madonna con bambino e santi (Virgin with Child and Saints), as well as two splendid works by Caravaggio (1571–1610): L'Adorazione dei pastori (Adoration of the Shepherds) and Risurrezione di Lazzaro (Resurrection of Lazarus).

 To get here, pick up a tram at Piazza Cairoli and take a ride up the sickle-shaped harbour.
-Halfway along, you'll see the 16th-century Fontana del Nettuno (Neptune's Fountain) in the middle of two busy roads, and the colossal golden statue, the Madonnino del Porto , towering over the port.
+Halfway along, you'll see the 16th-century Fontana del Nettuno (Neptune's Fountain) in the middle of two busy roads, and the colossal golden statue, the Madonnino della Lettera , towering over the port.
 Carry on to the end of the line for the Museo Regionale.